 Maffetone recommends periodically running the same distance on the same training ground (for his protocol, a flat, five-mile route) and monitoring your overall pace while strictly adhering to one’s maximum aerobic heart rate.
 This represents a way of tracking stress.
 With sustainable training, one’s average pace should improve within a training block and over years of healthy, balanced training and racing.
 Decreases in speed at the same heart rate represents a state of over-stress, excessive training or non-running stress and inadequate rest.

 Trail runners can accomplish this same metric using known trail routes.
-Technology such as GPS watches and heart-rate monitors can document effort and performance which one can compare to previous runs in previous weeks, months, or years.
+Technology such as GPS running watches and heart-rate monitors can document effort and performance which one can compare to previous runs in previous weeks, months, or years.
 For example, with the simple addition of a heart-rate monitor, Timothy Olson can chart his true training progress on the brutally steep, ‘Pete’s Punisher’ route in the foothills outside Ashland, Oregon by comparing his ascent times versus heart rate.
 Simply running the route faster does not equate to improved fitness; that can be accomplished by learning the best footholds or simply putting forward greater physical and mental effort.
 Instead, running faster with the same or lower heart rate is the true measure of sustainable fitness.